Increase Your Credit Score From 550 to 750 in 12 Months

 - Take a pen and paper and make a plan to pay off all of the "probably" debts over the next 12 months.
 You'll want to pay them off in one lump sum—we'll go into why later, so make sure that you allow for that.
 If you only have $100 a week you can spare to pay these debts and the amount owed is $400, then allow four weeks for that particular debt.
 Remove the "Probably" debts from your list.

 - Look at how much money you have left over and determine if you can pay off any of the "Possibly" debts.
 If you can, make a plan for those and remove them from your master list.
 Now, you should be left with a few possibles and one or two "Hell Nos" debts.
 We have a plan for these; don't worry.

 There are two ways to remove negative items from your credit score, and one isn't to pay them.
 At least, not just to pay them.
 There is a process for paying off your debts, and if you head into this venture gung ho and start calling up every creditor on your list, you'll do a lot more damage to your credit score than is already done.

 First, let's discuss the two methods of removing negative information.

-A law exists that credit bureaus must remove negative information if the customer disputes it, and the company that listed the debt doesn't prove that the debt is owed and is correct within thirty days.
-Most companies fail to send it off within the thirty days and many may not even be able to find the records, especially if the debt is a few years old.
-However, if you send in too many requests at once you will be flagged as a frivolous disputer, and you won't get anywhere.
+A law exists that credit bureaus must remove negative information if the customer disputes it, and the company that listed the debt doesn't prove that the debt is owed and is correct within 30 days.
+Most companies fail to send it off within 30 days, and many may not even be able to find the records, especially if the debt is a few years old.
+However, if you send in too many requests at once, you will be flagged as a frivolous disputer, and you won't get anywhere.
 Send one debt in every two weeks, or even more spaced out over the year period if you only have a few.